-Course: Information and Digital Technology

-(2 units x 2 years or 4 units x 1 year) Board Developed Course (240 hour)
+Course: Information and Digital Technology HSC credit - 4 units Industry Curriculum Framework (ICF) (2 units x 2 years or 4 units x 1 year) Australian Tertiary Admission Rank (ATAR) eligible course Board Developed Course (240 hour)

 By enrolling in this VET qualification with the NSW Department of Education RTO 90333, you are choosing to participate in a program of study which will provide you a pathway towards, HSC accreditation and a nationally recognised qualification (dual accreditation).
 To receive this qualification, you must meet the assessment requirements of ICT30120 Certificate III in Information Technology https://training.gov.au/training/details/ICT30120.
 You will be expected to complete all the requirements for the Registered Training Organisation and NESA.
 To gain the full qualification you must achieve 12 units of competency.
 A statement of attainment towards the qualification is possible if at least one unit of competency is achieved.